tensorflow/runtime/documents/binary_executable_format.md

 indicating the number of kernels in this section that use the register.

-The Kernel Table for a function is a count of kernels, an offset (from the end of the Kernel Table) of the start of the kernel, and the number of operands that the kernel has.
+The Kernel Table for a function is a count of kernels, an offset (from the end of the Kernel Table) of the start of the kernel, the number of operands that the kernel has, and a stream id that is used to help runtime scheduling decisions, e.g. successive kernels with the same stream id can be executed in the same thread.

 The kernel list that is following the Kernel Table contains all the kernels used in this function.
 Note that every function has a pseudo kernel that is the